Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 <a name="faq-support"></a>
 ## What browsers are supported?
 The objective is to support all HTML5 compliant browsers, but since feature support varies per browser/version our support for all PDF features varies as well.
 We include `compatibility.js` by default which has polyfills for missing features.
 Find the list of features needed for PDF.js to properly work and browser tests for those features at [[Required Browser Features]].
 In general, the support is below.
-If no version is indicated, then the stable version is intended.
+If no version is indicated, then the latest desktop/mobile versions are intended.

 <table>
   <tr><th>Browser</th><th>Supported</th><th>Automated testing</th><th>Notes</th></tr>